MiBiPreT/mibiscreen/docs/methods/na_screening.md

 ## General

 `na_screening` provides tools for data analysis regarding ongoing biodegradation.
-Outcome of this "quick-scan" serve as starting point for evaluating if natural attenuation is a feasible strategy for remediation.
+Outcome of this *quick-scan* serve as starting point for evaluating if natural attenuation is a feasible strategy for remediation.
 The quick-scan is based on technical and scientific analysis of existing data.
 Goal is to determine whether natural attenuation is occurring and to identify what type of additional data is further necessary to prognosticate long-term behavior of a contaminant plume.
-The tools for the NA screening are based on the *First traffic light: Quick scan of historical data* as part of the NOBIS-report of Sinke et al., 2001[^1].
+The tools for the NA screening are based on the *First traffic light: Quick scan of historical data* as part of the NOBIS-report of Sinke et al., 2001.
 The output can serve as decision support, while decisions on whether NA can be applied remain with problem owners and authorities.
 Relevant aspects in these discussions and decisions, such as political and practical considerations are not included here.

 ### What is Natural Attenuation (NA)?

-*Natural Attenuation*(NA) or *monitored natural attenuation* (MAN) is a strategy for clean-up of contaminated groundwater based on allowing naturally occurring processes to reduce the toxic potential of contaminants.
+*Natural Attenuation* (NA) or *monitored natural attenuation* (MAN) is a strategy for clean-up of contaminated groundwater based on allowing naturally occurring processes to reduce the toxic potential of contaminants.
 NA does not apply engineered solutions but builds on the recognition that certain subsurface pollutants can degrade naturally without human intervention under appropriate conditions.

 Processes involved in NA:

 * hydro(geo)logy: Dilution of contaminant concentrations by spatial spreading due to dispersion and diffusion.
 * biology: Reduction of contaminant mass by microbial degradation.
 * geochemistry: Immobilization of contaminants due to chemical reactions and adsorption.